 Analyst: Phil Harpur

-This report covers extensive statistics and forecasts for the Australian telecoms and Digital Media markets over a wide range of topics including:
+This report covers extensive statistics and forecasts for the Australian telecoms industry over a wide range of topics including:

 Researchers:- Phil Harpur

 While fixed-line telephony traffic and revenue are declining, the mobile broadband market is growing steadily.
-Fixed-line broadband on the copper network is also declining as fibre and fixed-wireless broadband services become more widely available, through the National Broadband Network (NBN)’s multi-technology architecture, with its emphasis on VDSL with Fibre-to-the Node (FttN).
+Fixed-line broadband on the copper network is also declining as fibre and fixed-wireless broadband services become more widely available, through the NBN’s multi-technology architecture, with its emphasis on VDSL with Fibre-to-the Node (FttN).
 In time, much of the voice traffic will be data packet via technologies such as Voice over Long-term Evolution (VoLTE).

-Mobile subscriber growth is being driven by population increases as well as a rise in the number of people using two or more mobile subscriptions.
-Very slow growth is predicted over the next five years to 2022 with penetration rates predicted to rise only slightly above projected population increase.
-Revenue for Mobile Network Operators (MNOs) in recent years has been characterised by the continuing take up of services based on LTE technology, and to the rising proportion of mobile data to overall revenue.
+Revenue for mobile operators in recent years has been characterised by the continuing take up of services based on LTE technology, and to the rising proportion of mobile data to overall revenue.

 For all operators, price competition combined with a focus on managing their mobile businesses as they adapt to new technologies being brought into play, have led to considerable pressure in recent years.

-The second-tier telco market continues to grow strongly.
+The second-tier market continues to grow strongly although this has eased off to some degree during 2018.
 Developments in this market have been dominated by industry consolidation a process that is set to continue over coming years, in particular from Vocus and TPG, both of which continue to grow through increased scale via mergers and acquisitions.